sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Configuration:

-: A non-volatile subset of the endpoint attributes of a (target) endpoint that is intended to be uneffected by a normal reboot-cylce.
+: A non-volatile subset of the endpoint attributes of a (target) endpoint that is intended to be unaffected by a normal reboot-cycle.
 Configuration is a type of imperative guidance that is stored in files (files dedicated to contain configuration and/or files that are software components), directly on block devices, or on specific hardware components that can be accessed via corresponding software components.
 Modification of configuration can be conducted manually or automatically via management (plane) interfaces that support management protocols, such as SNMP or WMI.
 A change of configuration can occur during both run-time and down-time of an endpoint.
-It is common practive to scheduled a change of configuration during or directly after the completion of a boot-cycle via corresponding software components located on the target endpoint itself.
+It is common practice to scheduled a change of configuration during or directly after the completion of a boot-cycle via corresponding software components located on the target endpoint itself.

-: Exmaples: The static association of an IP address and a MAC address in a DHCP server configuration, a directory-path that identifies a log-file directory, a registry entry.
+: Examples: The static association of an IP address and a MAC address in a DHCP server configuration, a directory-path that identifies a log-file directory, a registry entry.

 Configuration Drift: